 This ESP8266 breakout has a ton of pins available, compared to the mini ESP-01 module.
 When programming the breakout in Lua or via the Arduino IDE, you can control these I/O pins to light up LEDs, read buttons, talk to sensors etc. There's also a bunch of pins for power and control.

-We recommend connecting your LiPoly or AA battery pack directly to VBat and then keeping V+ unused for when an FTDI cable is attached
+We recommend connecting your LiPoly or AA battery pack directly to VBat and then keeping V+ unused for when an FTDI cable is attached.
+You can also use the extra V+ pin for getting the 5V USB power from the FTDI connector for servos, NeoPixels, etc!

 There's also a 3.3V output from the regulator available on the 3V pin